 Ecommerce AI Trend: Evolution of Artificial Intelligence in Ecommerce

 Ecommerce industry is expanding with each passing day, multiplying its global outreach in terms of the number of users and demographics.
 With over a million active E-commerce websites available on the world wide web, ecommerce businesses are facing cut-throat competition to deliver superior customer experiences through their web stores.
-In this intensified race of customer acquisition and retention, Artificial Intelligence has emerged as a boon for merchants.
+In this intensified customer acquisition and retention race, Artificial Intelligence has emerged as a boon for merchants.
 Although in its infancy, Ecommerce AI is facilitating personalized customer experiences, refined customer targeting and acquisition and improved fraud prevention mechanisms.

-According to a research by Accenture, AI could boost profitability rates by an average of 38% across 16 industries by 2035.
+According to research by Accenture, AI could boost profitability rates by an average of 38% across 16 industries by 2035.

 Evolution of Product Search

 The very beginning of Ecommerce was marked by “Boston Commercial Exchange” in 1982, a marketplace that used online bulletin boards to post information of their clients who wanted to buy and sell computers.
 Online deals started happening that long ago and once Netscape launched SSL, monetary transactions started happening securely online.

 However, while the Ecommerce operations were kicking off during that decade an easier product search mechanism was still missing.
 Products were reviewed through online catalogs (which was a humble discovery in itself) before a purchase could be made.